Introduction

 They are there for emotional support

 A disability support worker can help your child to thrive by providing emotional and mental support.
 It is not uncommon for a child with a disability to have limited friends or constrained opportunities to engage socially.
 While parents, carers and family members are integral to the child’s wellbeing, having additional supports outside immediate family and friends can also be beneficial for the child.
-While they are not specifically trained in counselling or psychology, they can act as a valuable companion and advocate for the child.
+While they are not formally trained in counselling or therapy, they can act as a valuable companion and advocate for the child.

 They can work under the guidance of therapists to meet specific goals

 NDIS participants usually have well defined goals and targets, which NDIS support workers can help to achieve.
 Participants also commonly have NDIS funding for therapists, such as Psychologists, Occupational Therapists (OT) or speech therapists.
 Support workers can work in conjunction with the child’s therapists to help raise the child’s skills in various aspects of life.
 For example, a child may engage with an OT to improve their fine and gross motor skills.
 The OT can outline specific exercises and tasks that the child and their support worker may practice on a daily basis, such as tying shoelaces, using cutlery or playing ball games.
+This can help propel children’s skills with increased opportunities to practice strategies outlined by therapists.

 Conclusion